Plan away. Review safety precautions: We’re always learning more about COVID-19, so stay up-to-date with the latest safety practices.

 Social distancing and face covering: We want you to get the most out of your visit, and that includes peace of mind—so both distancing and face coverings are required while exploring.

 If you’re to attend a game, you’re going to want to keep these things in mind.
+Please make sure to maintain social distancing on the sidelines, entering and exiting facilities and wear a face covering at all times.

 Bring your own water bottle: It’s the easier way to stay hydrated and limit high-touch surfaces like water fountains.